mapado/rest-client-js-sdk/README.md

   segment: '/my-api',
   authorizationType: 'Bearer', // default to "Bearer", but can be "Basic" or anything
   useDefaultParameters: true,
-}; // path and scheme are mandatory
+  unitOfWorkEnabled: true, // if key is missing, UnitOfWork will be disabled by default }; // path and scheme are mandatory

 const sdk = new RestClientSdk(tokenStorage, config, mapping);